Call for Abstracts

 Authors will receive immediate confirmation of abstract submission, thus obtaining a link that will allow them to log back into their abstracts, should changes need to be made.
 The submission process will be divided into several steps to make it easy for the submitter and to encourage the submission of all required information.
 Submitters who are interrupted before completing all steps can log back in and resume where they left off.
 Abstracts can be completed and repeatedly modified at any time up until the submission deadline.

-Organized sessions must have exactly one chair, three abstracts with one presenting author and one discussant per abstract, plus any co-authors.
-We encourage you to create sessions composed of presenting authors and discussants from different backgrounds.
-Submitters will be asked to categorize their session into one of the 15 Program Areas.
+Organized sessions must have exactly three papers with one presenting author and one discussant, plus any co-authors for each paper.
+In total, each session will have three presenting authors, three discussants and one session chair.
 An abstract of 500 words or less is required for each abstract in the session.
 Co-presenters can either complete their own abstract submission or allow the organizer to do so.
-Please note that abstracts within organized sessions may be rejected, accepted as a poster (if indicated that the presenting author was willing to accept a poster assignment), or transferred to another session.
+We strongly encourage you to assemble sessions with diverse participants, in keeping with ASHEcon's objectives and values.
+Please note that abstracts within organized sessions may be rejected, accepted as a poster, or transferred to another session.
 All transferred or rejected abstracts will be replaced with a different abstract.

-Emerging Scholar submissions are open only to PhD students.
+Emerging Scholars — Emerging Scholar submissions are open only to PhD students.
 All abstracts must be 500 words or less.
-Submitters will be asked to categorize their abstract into one of the (other) 15 Program Areas.
+The abstracts will be scored on their own merit then grouped with similar papers to be presented in an organized session at the conference.
 Sessions will, if possible, be organized around a common topic area.
 In order to focus attention on this research there will be one time slot of concurrent sessions devoted only to the Emerging Scholars sessions.
 Discussants will be senior scholars expert in the area of research of the student's paper.
 Moderators will be eminent senior scholars.
+Emerging Scholars abstract submission not considered for an Emerging Scholars Session, will be considered for an organized session or poster.
+Please do not submit your abstract twice.

+Spotlight Sessions — Spotlight sessions are not abstract dependent.
+Spotlight Sessions focus on special interest or career enhancement topics.
 Spotlight sessions must include one moderator and any number of presenters.
 Submissions for spotlight sessions must be 500 words or less.
-Submitters will be asked to explain their proposed session and provide details about what they anticipate attendees will take away from the session.
+We strongly encourage you to assemble sessions with diverse participants, in keeping with ASHEcon's objectives and values.
 The sessions are not abstract dependent.
 Examples of potential titles include: Career Opportunities for Health Economists in Government and Public Service and Translating Research into Policy: How Claims Data Can Help Shape Public Policy on Healthcare and Assess Its Impact.
 All participants must register for the conference.

 Begin a submission to the following:

-*** The deadline for all submissions is Monday, December 2, 2019 at 11:59:59 PM EST. All submitters must be a current member of ASHEcon or pay a $100 fee to submit an abstract.
+*** The deadline for all submissions is Monday, November 30, 2020 at 11:59:59 PM EST. All submitters must be a current member of ASHEcon or pay a $100 fee to submit an abstract.
 You can verify your membership status or join ASHEcon here.
 There is no fee to submit a Policy Roundtable or Spotlight Session.
-All submitters will receive an acceptance or rejection notice in early February 2019. ***
+All submitters will receive an acceptance or rejection notice around March 1, 2021. ***

 There are four steps to the abstract submission process.